 SR 99 Alaskan Way Viaduct Replacement Program

-The Alaskan Way Viaduct, an elevated section of State Route 99 in Seattle, was built in the 1950s, and decades of daily wear and tear have taken their toll on the structure.
-Because of the viaduct’s age and vulnerability to earthquakes, replacing it is critical to public safety.
+The Alaskan Way Viaduct, an elevated section of State Route 99 in Seattle, was built in the 1950s, and decades of daily wear and tear took their toll on the structure.
+Because of the viaduct’s age and vulnerability to earthquakes, replacing was critical to public safety.

 For more information about the Alaskan Way Viaduct Replacement Program, visit www.alaskanwayviaduct.org.